Pennsylvania Court Records

 There is a considerable difference between Pennsylvania criminal cases and civil cases.
 Generally, criminal cases involve crimes committed due to negligence of state laws while civil cases involve injury brought upon another individual.
 Criminal prosecutions do not require the approval of a complainant to face trial.
 On the other hand, torts and personal injuries shall be filed on the claimant's constitutional right.

-Under criminal law, the crime is revealed to the public while no public record is required in civil cases.
+Under criminal law, the crime is revealed to the public while no public record is generally required in civil cases.
 For civil lawsuits, the damage is the ground on which to sue for a remedy.
 For criminal matters, it does not matter whether or not someone was harmed.
-In criminal law, the damage may or may only have the ability to be aimed at others, at oneself.
+In criminal law, the simple intent to harm may be deemed worthy of prosecution.
 This implies that the community's social standards determine the harm

 Criminal charges and punishments are worse, usually a deprivation of liberty or death.
 Therefore, in criminal cases, there are more rigorous court proceedings which help to defend the rights of the offender to a fair trial.
 On the other hand, the scope of penalties for tort crimes is minimal.
 The victim's behavior is of little relevance to the criminal facts of the investigation, whereas in tort law, it is relevant.